bjssacademy/advanced-tdd/README.md

 - can be broken into small pieces
 - is easier to continuously integrate

-This guide will start from the basic rhythms of TDD - individual tests - before
+This guide will start from the basic rhythms of TDD.
+We will learn the idea behind executable specifications, and how to write them.
+We will learn the regular workflows behind developing test-first.
+We will see that this prioritises continuous improvement of code and enables continuous delivery.

-As TDD is all about encouraging and experimenting with software design, we will be covering advanced aspects of TDD as they relate to design.
-These include areas such as
+As TDD is all about encouraging and experimenting with software design, we will be covering aspects of software design as they relate to TDD.
+These include areas such as:

 - Designing software components
 - Dependency Inversion
 - Test Doubles - simulating hard to control dependencies
 - Decoupling from external systems
+- Code as storytelling
+- Separation of concerns
+- Decoupling interface from implementation

 By the end, we should be comfortable in understanding what TDD is, how it can be applied to our work, and the benefits it can bring.